Paul Mascarene: Life

-By August 1717, he was commissioned a captain in the newly formed 40th Regiment of Foot and put in charge of a grenadier company.
-When Port Royal, Nova Scotia was surrendered in October, he "had the honour to take possession of it in mounting the first guard".
+When Port Royal fell to the British on 13 October 1710, Mascarene "had the honour to take possession of it in mounting the first guard".
+In August 1717, he was commissioned as a captain in the newly raised Richard Philipps's Regiment of Foot and put in charge of a regimental grenadier company.
 Whether by formal education or breadth of interests, he was considered an engineer, as well as a regular officer and artilleryman, and a visit to England during this period, resulted in his appointment as an engineer to the Board of Ordnance.

 By 1719, he was back in Boston preparing to embark for Annapolis with orders to report on the state of the fortifications there.

-He was commissioned Lieutenant-Governor of Nova Scotia in 1740 until he was replaced by Edward Cornwallis in 1749.

-In 1751, the new governor, Edward Cornwallis, sent Mascarene to New England to renew the 1726 treaty with the eastern Indians (Norridgewocks, Penobscots, Malecites), and although he corresponded with his Annapolis friends for several years, he did not return to Nova Scotia.
+He was appointed the lieutenant governor of Nova Scotia in 1740 and served in the officer until being replaced by Edward Cornwallis in 1749.
+In 1751, Cornwallis sent Mascarene to New England to renew the 1726 Nanfan Treaty with the Norridgewock, Penobscot and Wolastoqiyik.
+Although he corresponded with his Annapolis friends for several years, he did not return to Nova Scotia.